KuangJuiHsu/DeepCO3/README.md

 ## Demo for all stages: "RunDeepInstCoseg.m"
 + The "mex" files are included.
-+ The results are slightly different from the papers because of the randdom seeds.
++ The results may be slightly different from the papers because of the randdom seeds.

 ## Datasets (about 34 GB):
 - Including the images, ground-truth masks, salinecy maps and object proposals